 Carol Gastro Bierhaus

-While this restaurant is as touristy as it gets, being located very close to the entrance to the Peles Castle, I have to admit that the food served here is really tasty and the atmosphere is amazing.
+While this restaurant is as touristy as it gets due to being located mere steps from the entrance to Peles Castle, I have to admit the food served here is incredibly tasty.

 As a tip, if the weather outside allows it, definitely choose a table on the terrace.
 The nature around is perfect, the air is super clean and the food will seem tastier.